Sheltering-in-Place: Day 81

 This post came about because I did a little experiment over the weekend.
 I varied my news sources for the protests.
 I usually prefer to read my news or, in the case of the protests, watch them happen via livestreams.
 I tried watching some broadcast-style news.
 It was weird for me, but it helped me understand how people who don't eat the news the same way I do are experiencing this very tumultuous year.
 It also helped me understand why things are getting phrased or talked about or focused on in some ways by people who, again, don't consume the news the same way I do.

-I'm not a journalist or an expert in news media or political science, so I'm going to give you a link to an article by people more qualified rather than try to explain this alone.
+I'm not a journalist or an expert in news media or political science, so I'm going to give you a link to an article by people more qualified than me rather than try to explain this alone.
 The article is called, "What the Protests Look Like on Twitter Versus Cable News."
 Two people participated and reported back.
 One hung out on Twitter for a period of time.
 The other sat back and watched a few cable news stations over the same period of time.
 Feel free to use the Media Bias Chart® if you aren't familiar with Slate.

 I'm going to wrap my striped shirt around me now, and head off for dinner.
 May all your news be accurate!